rixx/books.rixx.de/data/reviews/aidan-wachter/weaving-fate/index.md

 ## Corridor

-This is a visualisation exercise: You visualise some sort of corridor / some place with a lot of doors (settings will vary).
+This is a visualisation exercise: You visualise a corridor / place with a lot of doors (settings will vary).
 Stepping through doors gives you access to a situation in your past, which you can then re-interpret or re-shape.
 This will in turn change how you experience present and future events, since your perception is rooted in your past.
 It is not exactly used to create new memories – more to introduce a dissonance in a comfortable story you've